liangzan/nox/Nox-Syntax-Reference.md

 /**
  * Class making something fun and easy.
  *
- * @param {string} arg1 - An argument that makes this more interesting.
+ * @param {String} arg1 - An argument that makes this more interesting.
  * @param {Array.<number>} arg2 - List of numbers to be processed.
  * @constructor
  * @extends {goog.Disposable}